shapeshed/shapeshed.com/content/post/unix-cut.md

 ![cut man page](https://shapeshed.com/images/articles/cut.png)

+## What is the cut command in UNIX?

+The `cut` command in UNIX is a command line utility for cutting sections from each line of files and writing the result to standard output.
+It can be used to cut parts of a line by byte position, character and delimiter.
+It can also be used to cut data from file formats like CSV.

 ## How to cut by byte position

 To cut out a section of a line by specifying a byte position use the `-b` option.